 The owner, La Signora Concetta is a charming, friendly woman who goes out of her way to ensure that everyone feels totally welcome and comfortable.

 The food, which she proudly prepares herself, consists entirely of local produce.
 At each meal, tasty, fresh dishes are brought out, one after another, and the words “sono piena” do not exist in her vocabulary.

-It is almost an offence to refuse her food, but also impossible, as the tantalising smells of funghi in freshly-pressed olive oil, home made pasta al pomodoro, a selection of meats and freshly-picked fruit keep one’s appetite at dinner time open till the very last morsel of food is brought out.
+It is almost an offense to refuse her food, but also impossible, as the tantalizing smells of funghi in freshly-pressed olive oil, homemade pasta al pomodoro, a selection of meats and freshly-picked fruit keep one’s appetite at dinner time open till the very last morsel of food is brought out.